vfarcic/blue-green-docker-jenkins/README.md

     }
 ```

 We started by declaring that the steps will run inside the Jenkins node called or labeled *cd* (short for continuous deployment).
 For simplicity, in this case *cd* is one of the labels of the *swarm-master* node.
-In production, you should run as much as possible in dedicated servers and not in production.
+In production, you should run as much as possible in servers dedicated to continuous delivery and not in production.
 Next is the *stage* declaration that serves multiple purposes.
 It marks a group of steps, allows us to constrain concurrency and, if you choose to use [CloudBees Jenkins Enterprise Edition](https://www.cloudbees.com/products/cloudbees-jenkins-platform/enterprise-edition), provides visualization, ability to restart from selected stage and few other features.
 Below the stage, you'll notice that the commands are inside an `if` statement.
-The value of the *provision* variable comes from the checkbox that you've see in the *build* screen (more about those parameters later on).
+The value of the *provision* variable comes from the checkbox that you've seen in the Jenkins *build* screen.
 The "meat" of this snippet are two `sh` statement.
-It is one of the step types provided by the Workflow plugin and, as you might have guessed, it runs any shell command we specify.
+It is one of the step types provided by the Workflow Plugin and, as you might have guessed, it runs any shell command we specify.
 In this case, we're using it to run Ansible playbooks that will take care of provisioning.
 Please note that we did not install nginx when we set up the servers.
 This script will do that for us.

 With provisioning out of the way, we should start the deployment.
-Since we are deploying already built docker containers, all we need is a *docker-compose.yml* file that is best kept in the same repository as the service code.
+Since we are deploying already docker containers that were already built and pushed to Docker Hub, all we need is a *docker-compose.yml* file that is best kept in the same repository as the service code.
 We can get it by cloning the repository with a simple *git* step.

 Steps: